Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 # Tasks for 1st term

-This page contains a list of tasks for every Working Group and Council to accomplish in the mainnet 1st term.
+This page contains a list of tasks for every Working Group and Council to accomplish in the 1st term of Mainnet.

-In the first term, the Council will assess the tasks based on their own discretion.
+Pay attention, the Council will assess the tasks based on their own discretion.
-A scoring system will be put into place in next terms.
+Proper scoring system will be put into place in next terms once it's fully reviewed and ready.

 ## All WGs